Anthony Blond (London, UK)

 Size: 5.75″ x 8.75″

 Publishers Weekly (vol. 19, 1967) announced the co-publication of the reprint series the Doughty Library by Anthony Blond of London and Stein & Day of New York.
+The series’ general editor was Herbert van Thal, one of the publishers of English Novelists Series (1947-1954).
 Anthony Blond established his imprint in 1952.
 The publisher was acquired by Hutchinson in 1987.
 Stein & Day was founded by writer and editor Sol Stein and his wife Patricia Day in 1962 and was closed after a bankruptcy in 1989.

 The Doughty Library was named after Doughty Street in London, where Blond’s company was located, suggesting that it was Blond that conceived of the series.
-The series focused on British and American Victorian novels, and reached at least 18 titles.
-Both the UK and US series seem to have the same titles, same jackets and book design, differing only in the publisher’s imprint.
+The series focused on British and American Victorian novels and reached at least 13 titles with 5 more announced but seemingly not published.
+Both the UK and US series seem to have the same titles, same jackets, and book design, differing only in the publisher’s imprint.
 The last titles were printed by 1968, but some reprints appear through the early 2000s.

 Jackets are printed on tan paper with fussy Victorian drawings.
 The jacket design is common to the series.
 The Doughty Library name (followed by No.) is printed on the jacket so that the series number (in this case 12) can be printed with the rest of the book specific dust jacket information.
 The series name and number are included on both the jacket spine and front.
 An overview of the book begins on the front jacket flap and continues on the rear jacket flap.
 The price is $6.95 for this title.

-The rear jacket (and flap) continues the illustration, but is otherwise lacking additional information.
+The rear jacket (and flap) continues the illustration but is otherwise lacking additional textual information.

 This book is bound in shocking pink cloth with gold typography.
 The series name and serial number are embossed on the book spine.

-The entire run of 18 titles in the series are listed on the page facing the title page.
+The entire run of 18 titles in the series is listed on the page facing the title page.

 The copyright page includes the date of copyright and publication (1968) and information about the printing, which was in Northern Ireland.
 Books in both the US and British versions were undoubtedly printed at the same time, differing only in the publisher’s imprint and copyright information.